Theoretical Levels of Control as a Function of Mean Temperature and Spray Efficacy in the Aerial Spraying of Tsetse Fly: Strategy for the Aerial Application of Insecticide

 At this early juncture it is worth noting that, at lower temperatures, the required number of spray cycles is high, whereas at higher temperatures, the required number of spray cycles is low.
-Although the combined values of $\beta$ (the maximum possible growth rate in table \ref{parametersUsed}) and $\tau_0$ give rise to a greater number of pre--spray--existing pupae at low temperature, it is the relative values of $\tau_0$ and $\sigma$ which ultimately compromises spraying at low temperature.
-Spraying at high temperature is more difficult in practice as a result of the fine insecticide droplets failing to settle in warm air, which rises.
+Note that although the values of $\beta$ and $\tau_0$ give rise to a greater number of pre-spray-deposited pupae at low temperature, it is the relative values of $\tau_0$ and $\sigma$ which ultimately have the most profound consequences for spraying at low temperature.